 If you tend to overindulge in unhealthy actions or you find that you care too much about trivial things (such as video games, celebrity gossip, etc.), you’re likely to realize that this is impeding your spiritual journey.
-Start to let go of your bad habits and replace them with meaningful hobbies that are in line with your spiritual beliefs.

 Mindfulness is a secular tool that can give more meaning to your spiritual path.
 Practicing mindfulness involves living in the moment and observing your own human experience through all five of your senses.
 There are many spiritual benefits to living mindfully, such as: